How to access data for your research

 How long it takes

-- The approval process takes between eight to twelve weeks after all documentation is received.
+- The approval process takes between 8 to 12 weeks after all documentation is received.
 Some applications may take longer if there are questions or issues with the application.

 How to apply